Pretty Things: 1967–1971: S. F. Sorrow and Parachute

 Their final album for Fontana Records was a contractual obligation produced by Steve Rowland and the subject of controversy, since Emotions was laden with brass and string arrangements arranged by Reg Tilsley.
 EMI producer Norman Smith expressed interest in working with them and at the end of September 1967, the Pretty Things signed to EMI's Columbia label.
-In November 1967 they released "Defecting Grey", a psychedelic effort that failed to sell.
+In November 1967, they released "Defecting Grey", a psychedelic effort that failed to sell.
 This was followed three months later by a double A-side single, "Talking About the Good Times" / "Walking Through My Dreams".

 That single marked the beginning of sessions for the S. F. Sorrow album.
 Released in December 1968, it was the first rock opera, preceding the release of the Who's Tommy in May 1969.
-It was recorded between December 1967 and September 1968 at the Abbey Road Studios, while Pink Floyd were working on A Saucerful of Secrets (also produced by Norman Smith) and the Beatles worked on the White Album.
+It was recorded between December 1967 and September 1968 at the Abbey Road Studios, while Pink Floyd were working on A Saucerful of Secrets (also produced by Norman Smith) and the Beatles worked on their 1968 self-titled album.
 In March 1968, drummer Skip Alan left the group.
-Twink replaced him to help the band to complete the album.
+Twink replaced him to help the band complete the album.

 In March 1969, the British music magazine NME reported that Motown Records vice-president Barney Ales had visited London to sign the Pretty Things as the U.S. label's first British act.
 S. F. Sorrow was commercially unsuccessful, with no immediate release in the United States.
 The work received only modest support from EMI, and its depressing narrative probably did not help sales.
 The American release, on Motown's Rare Earth Records label, came out more than a year late, leading to the impression that S. F. Sorrow was merely following the trend set by the Who's Tommy.